bderleta/php-clickhouse/README.md

 ### Support for large numeric values not supported natively by PHP (UInt64, Int128, Decimal) as strings

-UInt64 is supported by native `std::to_string` function, therefore its performance is somewhat acceptable.
-Possible optimization is to use string only for values exceeding the Int64 range, at the cost of additional check and lack of consistency.
-PHP generally does recognize UInt64 as `zend_ulong` internally, but it is currently used as array indexes, but not values.

-Int128 family (Decimal types) are converted to string using code partially sourced from clickhouse-cpp-lib's unit tests, so it's performance is rather mediocre.
+UInt64 and Int128 family (Decimal types) are converted to string using code of rather mediocre performance.
-There are no sights of forecoming native support for such high / accurate numeric values.
+There are no sights of forecoming native support for such high / accurate numeric values in PHP.

+### Date/DateTime support

+By default, Date and DateTime values are returned as integer (UNIX timestamps).
+Optionally, you can enable returning them as a formatted string in local timezone, using `./configure --enable-date-stringify`.

 ## To-do

-- Support for Date / DateTime fields using strftime or PHP's native DateTimeImmutable
+- Support for Array, Tuple
-- Support for Array, Tuple and the rest of complex fields
+- Support for IPv4, IPv6 and UUID types

 ## Usage